eschnett/MPItrampoline/README.md

 Unfortunately, MPItrampoline does not yet wrap the Fortran API.
 Your help is welcome.

-Wrapping Cray MPI, Intel MPI, MPICH, Microsoft-MPI, OpenMPI, and Spectrum MPI should be working with MPItrampoline.
-(Not all have been tested.)
 Certain MPI types, constants, and functions are difficult to wrap.
 Theoretically, there could be MPI libraries where it is not possible to implement the current MPI ABI.
 If you encounter this, please let me know -- maybe there is a work-around.